kapshaul/LLM-finetune-vuln-detection/README.md

 ## Overview

-The original research utilized `LoRA`, a technique that involves adding adapters within layers for fine-tuning.
+The research focuses on fine-tuning large language models (LLMs) for code vulnerability detection.
+The approach utilized `LoRA (Low-Rank Adaptation)`, a technique that involves adding adapters within layers for fine-tuning.
 During this process, the original model parameters are *frozen*, and only the adapters are trained, making the training process more cost-effective.

 In our project, we adopted `QLoRA`, which first quantizes the large language model (LLM) to a *4-bit float*, significantly reducing its size.
 For instance, the 13B-WizardCoder model, originally around *26 GB* in size and likely requiring more than *30 GB* of VRAM, is reduced to approximately *7 GB* after quantization.
 After quantization, the `LoRA` technique is applied.